uncharted-technologies/trafficsolver/README.md

 Basic Traffic Simulator: At a T-junction controlled by two traffic lights, red cars arrive from the left and blue cars from the bottom.
 At each time step, the cars move forward and the agent changes the state of one of the traffic lights.
 The agent gains one point each time a car leaves the intersection.
 The episode terminates either after 50 time steps or if a crash happens at the intersection.

 ![Traffic Simulator Rendering](figures/trafficsolver.png)

+Note: the RL algorithm provided perfectly solves Cartpole but often finds sub-optimal strategies for the traffic simulator.
+Bonus points for figuring out why this is and fixing the simulator!

 # References